aredridel/recipes/Sides/Broad Bean Salad.md

 Juice of 1 lemon

-1 head of mild garlic (if yours is not mild, microwave the cloves on half power for 30 seconds after peeling)
+1 head of mild garlic, minced (if yours is not mild, microwave the cloves on half power for 30 seconds after peeling but before chopping)

 Herbs: summer savory, dill, chives, chervil, oregano, thyme are all great.
 Fresh is best, dry is fine.